National Interagency Pass

 Group Size and Trail Quotas

 Group size limits and trail quotas work together to help protect wilderness solitude by insuring groups do not crowd together.
 There is no age limit, children are included in group size and quota limits.

 Group size limits apply year round.

-Some areas of Yosemite, Sequoia and Kings Canyon National Parks limit the group size to eight (8) for off trail or cross country travel.
+- Some areas of Yosemite, Sequoia and Kings Canyon National Parks limit the group size to eight (8) to twelve (12) depending on the area you will visit.

 Specific trail quotas apply from May 1 to November 1 for most areas.
 Quotas are used to manage the number of people that can start on a trail the same day.
 For example, a trail with a quota of 20 would allow several groups to start throughout the day with a cap of 20 people total.

 - Everyone in your group must start on entry date and trail listed on your permit.